-The U.S. Department of Energy (DOE) manages two categories of ESCOs that perform federal government ESPC projects: DOE IDIQ ESPC ESCOs and DOE Qualified ESCOs.
+The U.S. Department of Energy (DOE) manages three categories of ESCOs that perform federal government ESPC projects: DOE Qualified List of ESCOs, DOE Indefinite-Delivery, Indefinite-Quantity (IDIQ) ESPC ESCOs, and ENABLE ESPC ESCOs.

-- View the list of 2017 DOE IDIQ ESPC ESCOs.
+- View the list of current 2017 DOE IDIQ ESPC ESCOs.

-- View the list of current 2008 DOE IDIQ ESPC ESCOs.
+- View the list of 2008 DOE IDIQ ESPC ESCOs.